 From as young as our first kiss at the school disco, we are encouraged to love, to connect and to adapt to life with a partner.
 Growing up, success is often placed so heavily on how high we climb in our careers, how long we last in relationships and, in the midst of it all, a lot of us lose out on the opportunity to love, connect and engage with ourselves.
+No one tells you that being single is perfectly ok.

 That’s not to say having a successful career and relationship stops you from getting to know yourself but often, they are both a huge distraction from doing so.
 Without getting to know ourselves, we simply don’t get a chance to realise the benefits that occur when one does.
 Getting to know yourself is single-handedly the most valuable act you will ever invest in during your time on this earth.
 Getting to know myself has been the greatest adventure I’ve ever gone on and the benefits have led me to the most content space I’ve ever experienced.